The Medium Discourses

 22. The Bhagavān asked, “Aniruddha, what’s the Tathāgata’s purpose when he relates that a disciple whose life ended had ‘a certain birth in a certain place, a certain birth in a certain place’?”

-23. The Buddha then addressed them, “All of you, listen closely, and well consider it.
+23. The Buddha then addressed them, “All of you, listen closely, and consider it well.
 I will discern its meaning for you.”

-Aniruddha and the other accepted the teaching and listened.
+Aniruddha and the others accepted the teaching and listened.

 24. The Bhagavān addressed them, “Aniruddha, the Tathāgata doesn’t declare it for the destiny or the person.
 It’s not to deceive people nor because he wants to make people glad that he relates that a disciple whose life ended had ‘a certain birth in a certain place, a certain birth in a certain place.’

-26. “Suppose a monk hears: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had attained the ultimate knowledge: “Birth has been ended, the religious practice has been established, and the task has been accomplished.”
-He was no longer subject to existence and knew it as it really was.’
-He might have met that venerable personally, or he might have heard from numerous people: ‘That venerable is thus faithful, thus observes the precepts, thus broadly learned, thus generous, and thus wise.’
+26. “Suppose a monk hears this: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had attained the ultimate knowledge.
+He truly knew: “Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.”’
+He might have met that venerable personally, or he might have heard from numerous people: ‘That venerable is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [venerable] so-and-so.
+“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that Venerable So-and-So.
 Aniruddha, such a monk surely will attain a distinct abode of well-being.

-27. “Furthermore, Aniruddha, a monk hears: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
+27. “Furthermore, Aniruddha, a monk hears this: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
 Having attained irreversibility, he won’t return to this world.’
-He might have met that venerable personally, or he might have heard from numerous people: ‘That venerable is thus faithful, thus observes the precepts, thus broadly learned, thus generous, and thus wise.’
+He might have met that venerable personally, or he might have heard from numerous people: ‘That venerable is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [venerable] so-and-so.
+“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that Venerable So-and-So.
 Aniruddha, such a monk surely will attain a distinct abode of well-being.

-28. “Furthermore, Aniruddha, a monk hears: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the three bonds, and lust, hate, and delusion were weakened.
-He will be reborn once up in heaven or among humans, and he’ll reach the limit of suffering after that one rebirth.’
-He may have met that venerable personally, or he might have heard from numerous people: ‘That venerable thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+28. “Furthermore, Aniruddha, a monk hears this: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the three bonds, and lust, hate, and delusion were weakened.
+He will be reborn once up in Heaven or among humans, and he’ll reach the limit of suffering after that one rebirth.’
+He may have met that venerable personally, or he might have heard from numerous people: ‘That venerable is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [venerable] so-and-so.
+“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that Venerable So-and-So.
 Aniruddha, such a monk surely will attain a distinct abode of well-being.

-29. “Furthermore, Aniruddha, a monk hears: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the three bonds, attained stream entry, and didn’t fall into bad qualities.
+29. “Furthermore, Aniruddha, a monk hears this: ‘A certain venerable’s life has ended at some location, and the Buddha has related that he had ended the three bonds, attained stream entry, and didn’t fall into a bad state.
 He’s certainly destined for right awakening, experiencing at most seven existences.
-After seven rebirths up in the heavens or among humans, and he’ll reach the limit of suffering.’
-He may have met that venerable personally, or he might have heard from numerous people: ‘That venerable thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+After seven rebirths up in Heavens or among humans, and he’ll reach the limit of suffering.’
+He may have met that venerable personally, or he might have heard from numerous people: ‘That venerable is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [venerable] so-and-so.
+“Having heard those people, he remembers: ‘That venerable was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that Venerable So-and-So.
 Aniruddha, such a monk surely will attain a distinct abode of well-being.

 2. Nuns

-30. “Aniruddha, suppose that a nun hears: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had attain the ultimate knowledge: “Birth has been ended, the religious practice has been established, and the task has been accomplished.”
-She was no longer subject to existence and knew it as it really was.’
-She may have met that venerable personally, or she might have heard from numerous people: ‘That nun thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+30. “Aniruddha, suppose that a nun hears this: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had attain the ultimate knowledge.
+She truly knew: “Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.”’
+She may have met that venerable personally, or she might have heard from numerous people: ‘That nun is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [nun] so-and-so.
+“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that nun So-and-So.
 Aniruddha, such a nun surely will attain a distinct abode of well-being.

-31. “Furthermore, Aniruddha, a nun hears: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
+31. “Furthermore, Aniruddha, a nun hears this: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
 She attained irreversibility and won’t return to this world.’
-She may have met that nun personally, or she might have heard from numerous people: ‘That nun thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+She may have met that nun personally, or she might have heard from numerous people: ‘That nun is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [nun] so-and-so.
+“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that nun So-and-So.
 Aniruddha, such a nun surely will attain a distinct abode of well-being.

-32. “Furthermore, Aniruddha, a nun hears: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the three bonds, and lust, hate, and delusion were weakened.
-She was once reborn up in the heavens or among humans, and she’ll reach the limit of suffering after that one rebirth.’
-She may have met that nun personally, or she might have heard from numerous people: ‘That nun thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+32. “Furthermore, Aniruddha, a nun hears this: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the three bonds, and lust, hate, and delusion were weakened.
+She was once reborn up in Heaven or among humans, and she’ll reach the limit of suffering after that one rebirth.’
+She may have met that nun personally, or she might have heard from numerous people: ‘That nun is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [nun] so-and-so.
+“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that nun So-and-So.
 Aniruddha, such a nun surely will attain a distinct abode of well-being.

-33. “Furthermore, Aniruddha, a nun hears: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the three bonds, attained stream entry, and didn’t fall into evil qualities.
+33. “Furthermore, Aniruddha, a nun hears this: ‘A certain nun’s life has ended at some location, and the Buddha has related that she had ended the three bonds, attained stream entry, and didn’t fall into a bad state.
 She is certainly destined for right awakening, experiencing at most seven existences.
-After seven rebirths up in the heavens or here among humans, she’ll reach the limit of suffering.’
-She may have met that nun personally, or she might have heard from numerous people: ‘That nun thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+After seven rebirths up in Heaven or among humans, she’ll reach the limit of suffering.’
+She may have met that nun personally, or she might have heard from numerous people: ‘That nun is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [nun] so-and-so.
+“Having heard those people, she remembers: ‘That nun was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that nun So-and-So.
 Aniruddha, such a nun surely will attain a distinct abode of well-being.

 3. Laymen

-34. “Aniruddha, suppose a layman hears: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
+34. “Aniruddha, suppose a layman hears this: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
 Having attained irreversibility, he will not return to this world.’
-He may have met that layman personally, or he might have heard from numerous people: ‘That layman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+He may have met that layman personally, or he might have heard from numerous people: ‘That layman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [layman] so-and-so.
+“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that layman So-and-So.
 Aniruddha, such a layman surely will attain a distinct abode of well-being.

-35. “Furthermore, Aniruddha, a layman hears: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the three bonds, and lust, hate, and delusion were weakened.
-He attained one rebirth up in the heavens or among humans, and he will reach the limit of suffering after that one rebirth.’
-He may have met that layman personally, or he might have heard from numerous people: ‘That layman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+35. “Furthermore, Aniruddha, a layman hears this: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the three bonds, and lust, hate, and delusion were weakened.
+He attained one rebirth up in Heaven or among humans, and he will reach the limit of suffering after that one rebirth.’
+He may have met that layman personally, or he might have heard from numerous people: ‘That layman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [layman] so-and-so.
+“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that layman So-and-So.
 Aniruddha, such a layman surely will attain a distinct abode of well-being.

-36. “Furthermore, Aniruddha, a layman hears: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the three bonds, attained stream entry, and didn’t fall into evil qualities.
+36. “Furthermore, Aniruddha, a layman hears this: ‘A certain layman’s life has ended at some location, and the Buddha has related that he had ended the three bonds, attained stream entry, and didn’t fall into a bad state.
 He is certainly destined for right awakening, experiencing at most seven existences.
-After seven rebirths up in the heavens or among humans, he’ll reach the limit of suffering.’
-He may have met that layman personally, or he might have heard from numerous people: ‘That layman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+After seven rebirths up in Heaven or among humans, he’ll reach the limit of suffering.’
+He may have met that layman personally, or he might have heard from numerous people: ‘That layman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, he might be inspired to emulate that [layman] so-and-so.
+“Having heard those people, he remembers: ‘That layman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, he might be inspired to emulate that layman So-and-So.
 Aniruddha, such a layman surely will attain a distinct abode of well-being.

 4. Laywomen

-37. “Aniruddha, suppose a laywoman hears: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
+37. “Aniruddha, suppose a laywoman hears this: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the five lower bonds, was born elsewhere, and attained parinirvāṇa.
 Having attained irreversibility, she will not return to this world.’
-She may have met that laywoman personally, or she might have heard from numerous people: ‘That laywoman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+She may have met that laywoman personally, or she might have heard from numerous people: ‘That laywoman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [laywoman] so-and-so.
+“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that laywoman So-and-So.
 Aniruddha, such a laywoman surely will attain a distinct abode of well-being.

-38. “Furthermore, Aniruddha, a laywoman hears: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the three bonds, and lust, hate, and delusion were weakened.
-She attained one rebirth up in the heavens or among humans, and she will reach the limit of suffering after that one rebirth.’
-She may have met that laywoman personally or heard from numerous people: ‘That laywoman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+38. “Furthermore, Aniruddha, a laywoman hears this: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the three bonds, and lust, hate, and delusion were weakened.
+She attained one rebirth up in Heaven or among humans, and she will reach the limit of suffering after that one rebirth.’
+She may have met that laywoman personally or heard from numerous people: ‘That laywoman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [laywoman] so-and-so.
+“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that laywoman So-and-So.
 Aniruddha, such a laywoman surely will attain a distinct abode of well-being.

-39. “Furthermore, Aniruddha, a laywoman hears: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the three bonds, attained stream entry, and didn’t fall into evil qualities.
+39. “Furthermore, Aniruddha, a laywoman hears this: ‘A certain laywoman’s life has ended at some location, and the Buddha has related that she had ended the three bonds, attained stream entry, and didn’t fall into a bad state.
 She is certainly destined for right awakening, experiencing at most seven existences.
-After seven rebirths up in the heavens or among humans, she’ll reach the limit of suffering.’
-She may have met that laywoman personally or heard from numerous people: ‘That laywoman thus is faithful, thus observes the precepts, thus is broadly learned, thus generous, and thus wise.’
+After seven rebirths up in Heaven or among humans, she’ll reach the limit of suffering.’
+She may have met that laywoman personally or heard from numerous people: ‘That laywoman is faithful in this way, observes the precepts in this way, is broadly learned in this way, is generous in this way, and is wise in this way.’

-“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, broadly learned, generous, and wise.’
-Hearing this right Dharma and Vinaya, she might be inspired to emulate that [laywoman] so-and-so.
+“Having heard those people, she remembers: ‘That laywoman was faithful, observed the precepts, was broadly learned, was generous, and was wise.’
+Hearing this right Dharma and Vinaya, she might be inspired to emulate that laywoman So-and-So.
 Aniruddha, such a laywoman surely will attain a distinct abode of well-being.

-40. “Aniruddha, it’s for this purpose that that Tathāgata relates that a disciple whose life ended had ‘a certain birth in a certain place, a certain birth in a certain place.’”
+40. “Aniruddha, it’s for this purpose that the Tathāgata relates that a disciple whose life ended had ‘a certain birth in a certain place, a certain birth in a certain place.’”

 41. The Buddha spoke thus.
 Venerable Aniruddha and the monks who heard what the Buddha taught rejoiced and approved.